adamsilver/fdpb/08-an-upload-form.md

 Notes:

 - The form has a `enctype="multipart/form-data"` attribute, which ensures the file is transmitted to the server for uploading
-- The file picker uses the same field constructs as first described in chapter 1, “A Registration Form” which can optionally include a hint and error message.
+- The file picker uses the same pattern as first described in “A Registration Form” and throughout the book, which can take a hint an error message.

 ### Restyling The File Picker Is Dangerous Territory

 Some designers like to restyle the file picker to:

 - achieve consistency between different browsers and operating systems
-- match the company's look and feel
+- match the brand's look and feel
 - be able to configure the control's text

 Whether you agree with all of these reasons or not, it must be said that *pretty and useless* is considerably worse than *ugly and useful*.
 But this doesn't mean aesthetics aren't important: where possible we should marry form and function together.

-However, it's just as important to make sure that any technique's we employ to achieve these goals doesn't cause any adverse usability issues.
-That would be a bit like modern medicine.
-For example, taking a pill often fixes the symptom of a problem only to cause several adverse side effects that require additional pills to fix.
+However, it's just as important to make sure that any techniques we employ to achieve these goals doesn't cause any adverse usability issues.
+Like modern medicine, that's a bit like taking one pill to fix one symptom, only to need additional pills to relieve the side-effects that come from the first pill.

 When it comes to file pickers, styling them has always been tricky because browsers ignore any attempt at doing so with CSS.
 This means we have to resort to hacking, which is not usually a good idea—that's why it's called hacking.
 But, let's walk through how it could work, what can be achieved and the pitfalls that are involved.